Google AI Mode

 AI Mode appears as a tab in Google Search, alongside the standard All, Images, and Videos tabs.
 When selected, it presents a conversational interface where Google’s Gemini model responds to queries with synthesised answers, source citations, and suggested follow-up questions.

-The underlying model can issue multiple internal search queries in the background before generating a response — similar to an agentic “research” pattern — then synthesise the results into a single, structured answer.
-This makes AI Mode substantially better at handling multi-part or comparative queries than AI Overviews, which are designed for single-answer informational queries.
+The underlying model can issue multiple internal search queries in the background before generating a response.
+This is similar to an agentic “research” pattern, allowing it to synthesise the results into a single, structured answer.
+AI Mode is substantially better at handling multi-part or comparative queries than AI Overviews, which are designed for single-answer informational queries.

 AI Overviews and AI Mode use the same Gemini infrastructure but serve different use cases and appear in different contexts.